kimjonginil/inf232-190103421/README.md

 My name is Illana.
 I'm 19 years old, I'm a second year student of Information Systems at the Suleyman Demirel University.
 I love to eat and sleep, also I love to read books at the free time.
 I want to be a programmer.
 I was born in Atyrau.
 Atyrau is the oil capital of Kazakhstan.
+That's all.